MelisaOspina/StoreFrontDemo-E2ETesting/README.md

 #### 1. Test Plan:
 - Key scenarios to be tested and high-level approach to testing
 #### 2. Automated End-to-End Tests
 - Set up the testing environment.
+(README)
 - Test Scripts
 #### 3. Defect Identification
 - Bugs and suggested improvements